merchantprotocol/documentation/docs/05_Magento_v1/01_Multiple_Warehouse_Plus/15_Uninstall.md

 1. Make sure that the PHP compilation function is disabled.
 This procedure was described in the installation topic (see 2nd step).

-2. Make sure that the files and database and additional caching tools are disabled (e.g. APC cache).
+2. Make sure that the files, database and additional caching tools are disabled (e.g. APC cache).

-3. Back up Magento files and database to be able to revert changes in a couple of minutes in case of possible problems.
+3. Back up Magento files and database to be able to revert changes in a couple of minutes in case of problems.

 4. Enable Magento error logs: System > Configuration > Advanced > Developer > Log Settings, Set Enabled to Yes.
 You can find errors information in files: var/log/system.log and var/log/exception.log (the file paths are related to the document root).